-Transfers of Ownership
+Transfers of Ownership and New Development

-Changes in assessed valuations due to transfers of ownership occurring after the lien date for Fiscal Year 2018-19 will affect taxable values for Fiscal Year 2019-20.
-The projections of Pledged Tax Revenues set forth in the Fiscal Consultant's Report attached as Appendix A and Tables 8 and 10 herein reflects the values changes incorporated into the projected values for 2019-20 as a result of the transfers of ownership occurring after January 1, 2018 and through June 30, 2018.
-Any such changes in assessed value due to transfers of ownership occurring in the Project Areas after June 30, 2018 are not included in the projections of Pledged Tax Revenues that are set forth in the Fiscal Consultant Report and this Official Statement.
+Changes in assessed valuations due to transfers of ownership occurring after the lien date for Fiscal Year 2020-21 will affect taxable values for Fiscal Year 2021-22.
+The projections of Pledged Tax Revenues set forth in the Fiscal Consultant's Report attached as Appendix A and Tables 7 and 8 herein assume that transfers of ownership occurring January 1, 2020 through August 3, 2020 but which were not reflected on the Fiscal Year 2020-21 secured tax roll will be included in the Fiscal Year 2021-22 secured tax roll in the amounts projected by the Fiscal Consultant.
+Any such changes in assessed value due to transfers of ownership occurring in Project Areas II and III after August 3, 2020 are not included in the projections of Pledged Tax Revenues that are set forth in the Fiscal Consultant Report and this Official Statement.